sksmith/go-micro-example/README.md

 # Go Micro Template

-This small sample project was created as a collection of the various things I've learned about best practices building applications using Go.
+This small sample project was created as a collection of the various things I've learned about best practices building microservices using Go.
 I structured the project using a hexagonal style abstracting away business logic from dependencies like the RESTful API, the Postgres, and RabbitMQ.

 ## Structure